Table of Contents[Hide][Show]

 The story was never published because the puppy died that afternoon.
 She was running around in her wheels when she accidently fell into the swimming pool and drowned.
 The accident could’ve happened to anyone.

-This sad experience made me realize that a story about the different ways dogs have been injured in their carts, had to be shared.
+This sad experience made me realize that a story about wheelchair safety and maintenance, had to be shared.

 Learning about the risks

-To research this article, I turned to pet parents who participate in our Facebook group.
-From their experience, I discovered seven common categories where dogs run into trouble.
+To research this article, I turned to pet parents who participate in the Dog Wheelchair LIFE Facebook group.
+From their experiences, I discovered 8 categories where dogs run into trouble.

 These categories are: